-In 69 A.D., the empire has had four Caesars; war makes ravages in Judea and famine threatens Rome where the newly crowned Emperor Vespasian settles his power.
+In 69 A.D., the Empire has had four Caesars, war ravages Judea, and famine threatens Rome, where the newly crowned Emperor Vespasian settles his power.
 Conspiracies and murders are a common way to settle political issues.

 Gnaeus Pontus flees the army and returns to Italy in an attempt to be forgotten, at least as long as it will take to justify his newly acquired fortune.
-But Rome is not the place where one can disappear and fortunes hid.
+But Rome is not the place where one can disappear and fortunes can be hidden.

 He finds himself coerced into solving a murder that happened in the vicinity of the Emperor, revealing conspiracy and secrets that could place the Emperor’s power in jeopardy.

 The historical side is mostly summarized in the use of Latin terms that the reader won’t remember anyway.

 The plot is unremarkable, there are no twists and turns, nothing to keep the reader’s attention.

 Incredible read, intriguing plot that keeps you interested.
 Couldn’t put it down!
 Would recommend 🙂

 I recommend this book.
 The plot is well conducted and the story very well documented.
 It takes a plunge into ancient Rome.

 Very well documented and well written.
 It is a real pleasure to read it.
 Sometimes the vocabulary used seems current, but it is an interpretation of the language of the time, which meant the same thing but in a way we can understand.